data-apis/scipy-2023-presentation/paper.rst

 the fundamental building blocks—multidimensional arrays :cite:`Vanderwalt2011a`
 (also known as tensors)—that underpin the scientific Python ecosystem.

 This fragmentation comes with significant costs, from reinvention and re-implementation of arrays and associated application programming interfaces (APIs) to siloed technical stacks targeting only one array library to the proliferation of user guides providing guidance on how to convert between, and interoperate among, libraries.
 Too often, the APIs of each library are largely similar, but each have enough differences that end users have to relearn and rewrite code in order to work with multiple libraries.
 This process can be very painful as the transition is far from seamless.
+This is particularly painful for array consuming libraries that wish to support multiple array library backends.

 The Consortium for Python Data API Standards (hereafter referred to as "the Consortium" and "we") aims to address this problem by standardizing a